50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 CSS counters are variables maintained by CSS that can be incremented or decremented to track the number of occurrences of certain elements.
-They can be used to number items in a list automatically, create custom numbering schemes, or generate a table of contents.
+They can be used to build a table of contents, make custom numbering schemes, or automatically number items in a list.
+CSS counters offer a way to manage and display sequential information dynamically, reducing the need for manual updates and enhancing the consistency of numbered content across web pages.

 39. Explain the concept of aspect ratio in CSS3 and how it can be maintained using intrinsic sizing.